Emik03/wawa/wawa.Callbacks/Documentation/Selected.Colliders.md

 ## Selected.Colliders Property

 Gets the interaction colliders for mouse other than the highlight.
+Modded Only.

 ```csharp
 public Wawa.Callbacks.PropMay<Collider[]> Colliders { get; }